 The CIDB register of contractors is intended, amongst other things, to support risk management in the tendering process.
 Tender values are linked to a CIDB contractor grading designation.
 The Construction Industry Development Regulations establish the CIDB contractor grading designation and the associated criteria and tender value ranges (see E.7 of Annexure E).
 The 2013 amendments to the Regulations increased the tender value range by 30% and adjusted the associated grading criteria.
-The 2019 amendments to the Regulations increased the tender value range by 30% without adjusted the tender value ranges by 50% without adjusting the grading criteria.
+The 2019 amendments to the Regulations increased the tender value ranges by 50% without adjusting the grading criteria.
 The CIDB has issued a circular to amend the current values contained in the Regulations.